Photo

 Alexander Alexiev

 I am an undegraduate student studying Engineering Science at the University of Toronto.
-I am pursuing a Major in Robotics with a Minor in Machine Intelligence.
-Throughout my degree, I've worked at Electronic Arts as a Machine Learning Intern, I worked at MIT and Brigham and Women's Hostpial as a Biomedical Robotics Researcher, and I am a part of the Robot Vision and Learning group at the University of Toronto supervised by prof. Florian Shkurti.
+I am pursuing a Major in Robotics with a Minor in Artificial Intelligence.
+Throughout my degree, I worked at Electronic Arts as a Machine Learning Intern, I worked at MIT as a Biomedical Robotics Researcher, and I am currently an undergraduate researcher at the Robot Vision and Learning group at the University of Toronto, supervised by prof. Florian Shkurti.

 / alex.alexiev [at] mail (dot) utoronto (dot) ca